Stop Spam Text Messages Now

 - Users can also ask their provider to block text messages that originate from the Internet.
 This will not block cell-to-cell spam, but it will help eliminate some unwanted messages.

 If you are an IDShield member and have been the victim of malware and believe your personal information has been compromised contact IDShield right away.
-Members may also download the IDShield App from the iTunes or Android store today.
+Members may also download the IDShield App from the iTunes store today.
 If you do not yet have an IDShield membership visit www.idshield.com to learn more.